The Camargue, South of France

 Morning Photographing Camargue Stallions in water.
 Transfer to Marseilles Airport for return flight to London.
 Breakfast

 We will be staying at the Hotel La Palunette.
 It is located about 1km from the centre of town.
 Rooms are simple but very clean and comfortable, each with a private shower & bathroom.
 There is also a television, a kettle and a fridge in each bedroom.
 The food is excellent and we will have a late “brunch” after our morning photo sessions.
 Dinner will be taken in the hotel after our evening shoot.
-The dinner will be a 3 (or 4) course “set-menu” with options for vegetarians and those with food allergies.
+The dinner will be a 3 course “set-menu” with options for vegetarians and those with food allergies.
 We are able buy snacks from a nearby supermarket in town if anyone needs more food than that.
 Rooms are on a twin share basis, but customers will have the option to upgrade to a single room.
-Free Wifi is available in most rooms plus the restaurant/lounge area.
+Free Wifi is available in the restaurant/lounge area.
 The hotel has a bar and its website is http://palunette.fr/hotel/

 Dates & Cost

 Price excludes International airfare.
-We use British Airways flying from London to Marseilles.
+We recommend British Airways flying from London to Marseilles.